resucutie/vz-unofficial-docs/api/commands.md

-## `Command` Object
+## `VizalityCommand`

-The `Command` object is how Vizality actually reads commands.
+The `VizalityCommand` object is how Vizality actually reads commands.
 This is an example of an command object:

 ```js
 {